Find out which 11 items are absolute bottle feeding must haves that every formula feeding parent needs. Plus, get a free shopping checklist printable!

 Bottle drying rack

-If you will be hand washing your bottles you will want to get bottle drying rack.
 In fact, even if you will be washing your bottles solely in the dishwasher a drying rack is good to have because bottles and bottle parts do not always come out of the dishwasher completely dry.
 Making sure bottles are completely dry before putting away is important, so a drying rack comes in very handy for allowing those bottles to fully air dry.
-Look for a drying rack which has room for all your bottles and bottle parts.

 If you will be washing bottles and bottle parts in the dishwasher you will need a dishwasher basket.
 The dishwasher basket holds all the smaller bottle parts such as nipples, rings and caps.
 It keeps these small parts from flying around in the dishwasher.